cheporte/martha/README.md

 Martha is named in honor of someone who, through her art and presence, rekindled a long-lost flame.
 This project is a tribute—quiet and code-shaped.

+## 🔮 License

+Released under the MIT License.
+For more details read [here](./LICENSE).

+> _“As I was ignited, let your feelings ignite you as well.”_
+> This tool is free to use, fork, and shape—just as inspiration is meant to be.
+Build with it.
+Break with it.
+Feel with it.